At Columbia, I have been a Teaching Assistant for the following courses:

 - Philosophy of Language and Mind.
 Fall 2016.
 Primary Instructor: Carol Rovane.

-As a Teaching Scholar Fellow, I will teach an upper-level undergraduate seminar in Spring 2021 at Columbia called Language and Society.
+As a GSAS Teaching Scholar, I was the primary instructor for an upper-level undergraduate seminar in Spring 2021 at Columbia called Language and Society.

 Language and Society (Spring 2021).
 Course Description: